BuildShip

 What I Built

-I proposed migrating the system to React Flow, a purpose-built library for building node-based editors.
-To make the most of it, I built a layer of abstraction that allowed us to define nodes and edges declaratively—enabling flexibility and consistency throughout the codebase.
+To strengthen the foundation, I led a migration of the editor to React Flow, a purpose-built library for building node-based editors.
+On top of it, I built a declarative abstraction layer for defining nodes and edges, which introduced consistency and flexibility across the codebase.

-Next, I tackled the layout issues by writing a custom node positioning algorithm.
-This system calculated node placement based on their dimensions and connections, automatically positioning nodes based on their relationships in a clear and structured layout.
-It resolved occasional overlapping issues that had previously affected the editor and significantly simplified the codebase by removing ad-hoc positioning logic scattered throughout the system.
+I then addressed layout issues by developing a custom node positioning algorithm.
+This system calculated placement based on node dimensions and connections, automatically generating clean, structured layouts.
+It resolved overlapping issues and replaced scattered, ad-hoc positioning logic with a centralized solution.

-I also implemented a Model-View-Controller (MVC) architecture around the editor.
-The model handled graph state, the view rendered with React Flow, and the controller managed user interactions like drag-and-drop.
-This clean separation made the code easier to understand, extend, and maintain.
+Finally, I introduced a Model-View-Controller (MVC) architecture around the editor.
+The model managed graph state, the view rendered through React Flow, and the controller handled user interactions such as drag-and-drop.
+This separation of concerns made the editor easier to understand, extend, and maintain.

 Results

-The migration resulted in a more stable, maintainable, and extensible editor.
-Layout issues were fully resolved, and the new architecture replaced scattered logic with a clear, modular structure.
-The editor became a solid foundation that could support future growth and more advanced features.
+The migration delivered a more stable, maintainable, and extensible editor.
+Layout issues were eliminated, architectural clarity replaced scattered logic, and the system became a stronger foundation for supporting future growth and advanced features.

 Takeaway

-This project taught me how to make strategic technical decisions and build foundational systems under pressure.
+This project taught me how to make strategic technical decisions and improve core systems under pressure.
 It reinforced the importance of abstraction, separation of concerns, and architectural clarity when scaling real-world applications.